gitex-flow/gitex-flow-node/README.md

 For this reason, it's advisable to think about the release process as early as possible in the project.

 ### Features

-The following list defines some criterias of a release and deployment process:

 1. Deployed versions can be recovered (Tag).
 2. Deployed versions can be fixed (Hotfix).